Immigrants sue over wait for files to fight deportation

 The numbers of pending asylum applications and immigration court cases have grown since the Trump administration’s immigration crackdown and a rise in children and families arriving on the southwest border, many from Central America.

-About 41,000 Freedom of Information Act requests are pending at U.S. Citizenship and Immigration Services in the 2018 fiscal year, the lawsuit said.
+About 41,000 Freedom of Information Act requests were pending at U.S. Citizenship and Immigration Services in the 2018 fiscal year, the lawsuit said.

 Claudia Valenzuela, FOIA staff attorney at the American Immigration Council, said she didn’t know how many are from people seeking their own A-files but believes there are thousands.

-The average processing time for A-files requests ranges from 55 to 90 days, according to the Citizenship and Immigration Services website.
+The average processing time for A-file requests ranges from 55 to 90 days, according to the Citizenship and Immigration Services website.

 Cheryl David, an immigration attorney in New York and a plaintiff in the lawsuit, said wait times for A-files aren’t new.
 She said it regularly takes her about eight months to get the documents and they are critical to prepare a case, especially when immigrants have lived in the U.S. for a long time and may have filed applications previously on their own or with other lawyers.